 5. You are no longer filling their needs.

-6. They’ve broken you, you need help and support and you can no longer help them.
+6. They’ve drained you, you need help and support, and you can no longer help them.

 They go into silent treatment to break down your boundaries, to get control of you and get you to conform to their demands, to get you to beg, plead, apologise and chase them, to react so they can blame us, to confuse us, so they keep power over us.

-We do this as we want to end the silent treatment, not realising we are giving them what they want.
+We then chase them as we want to end the pain, end the silent treatment, not realising we are giving them what they want.
 They want you to feel beneath them and work hard to please them.

-Remember they don’t think how we do, they are not looking for compromises they are looking dominance and control, they are seeking that apology to confirm in their minds you are wrong and they are right, with the attention you give them they believe they are important.
+Remember, they don’t think how we do.
+They are not looking for compromise.
+They are looking dominance and control.
+They are seeking that apology to confirm in their minds they are wrong.
+They are right.
+With the attention you give them, they believe they are important.

-They don’t have the emotions or empathy to care for your thoughts, feelings, fears or tears.
+They don’t have the emotions, and they lack the empathy to care for your thoughts, feelings, fears or tears.

 2. Observers don’t absorb.
 Recognise it, see what they are doing, don’t look inwards for answers, see this is their problem, that they only do to hurt you.

 3. If they want to be silent, they are entitled to be silent.
-You are entitled to leave them to it, remember you’re not the problem, look for what they are trying to achieve in doing this, what they want or need from you and don’t give it to them.
+You are allowed to respect their boundary and leave them to it, remember you’re not the problem, look for what they are trying to achieve in doing this, what they want or need from you and don’t give it to them.

-4. Focus on you, turn inwards and find things you love, lift yourself up, find good people to connect with, most importantly connect within yourself.
+4. Focus on yourself, turn inwards and find things you love, lift yourself up, find genuine people to connect with, most importantly, connect within yourself.
 Think about what you need.
-No, you don’t need them to help you, they are the ones who are hurting you, exercise, meditate, yoga, go for a walk, watch an uplifting movie, read a good book.
+No, you don’t need them to help you.
+They are the ones who are hurting you, exercise, meditate, yoga, go for a walk, watch an uplifting movie, read a good book.

-5. Do not get in touch, do not call or message, focus on you and doing things you love.
+5. Do not get in touch, do not call or message, focus on yourself and doing things you love.